CIA activities in Afghanistan

 The Afghanistan conflict began in 1978 and has coincided with several notable operations by the United States (U.S.) Central Intelligence Agency (CIA).
-The first operation, code-named Operation Cyclone, began in mid-1979, during the Presidency of Jimmy Carter.
-It financed and eventually supplied weapons to the anti-communist mujahideen guerrillas in Afghanistan following an April 1978 coup by the People's Democratic Party of Afghanistan (PDPA) and throughout the nearly ten-year military occupation of Afghanistan by the Soviet Union (U.S.S.R.).
-Carter's successor, Ronald Reagan, supported an expansion of the Reagan Doctrine, which aided the mujahideen along with several other anti-Soviet resistance movements around the world.
+Operation Cyclone, began in 1979 during the Jimmy Carter's presidency; it financed and later supplied weapons to the anti-Soviet Union mujahideen guerrillas in Afghanistan.
+This continued throughout the nearly ten-year Soviet occupation of Afghanistan, and under Carter's successor, Ronald Reagan.

-Operation Cyclone primarily supported militant Islamist groups that were favored by the regime of President Muhammad Zia-ul-Haq in Pakistan, which borders Afghanistan to the south and east, at the expense of other groups fighting the Soviet-aligned Democratic Republic of Afghanistan (DRA).
-Specifically and in deference to the priorities of Pakistan's Inter-Services Intelligence (ISI), CIA funding disproportionately benefited Muslim Brotherhood-inspired Afghan mujahideen commanders, most notably Gulbuddin Hekmatyar and Jalaluddin Haqqani; the CIA also developed a limited unilateral relationship with the comparatively moderate northern Afghanistan commander Ahmad Shah Massoud (a favorite of British intelligence) beginning in late 1984.
-Operation Cyclone was one of the longest and most expensive CIA operations ever undertaken; costing over $20–$30 million per year in 1980, and peaking at $630 million during the fiscal year ending in October 1987.
-The program began modestly with provisions of antique British Lee–Enfield rifles but by 1986 included U.S.-origin state of the art weaponry, such as thousands of FIM-92 Stinger surface-to-air missiles.
-Michael Pillsbury, Morton I. Abramowitz, Director of Central Intelligence (DCI) William J. Casey, and the CIA's Islamabad station chief Milton Bearden, among others, have been named as the architects of the ambitious escalation of CIA activities in Afghanistan from 1985 on, as the Reagan administration rejected compromise with reformist Soviet leader Mikhail Gorbachev in favor of a total mujahideen victory.
-Funding continued until January 1992 as the mujahideen battled the forces of Mohammad Najibullah's PDPA during the civil war in Afghanistan (1989–1992).
+Operation Cyclone primarily supported militant Islamist groups that were favored by Pakistani president Zia-ul-Haq's government, at the expense of other groups fighting the Soviet-aligned Democratic Republic of Afghanistan (DRA).
+To help the Pakistan's Inter-Services Intelligence (ISI), CIA funding disproportionately benefited Muslim Brotherhood-inspired mujahideen commanders like Gulbuddin Hekmatyar and Jalaluddin Haqqani; the CIA also developed a limited relationship with the more moderate Afghan commander Ahmad Shah Massoud beginning in 1984.
+Operation Cyclone was one of the longest and most expensive CIA operations ever undertaken.
+The Reagan administration rejected compromise with reformist Soviet leader Mikhail Gorbachev in favor of a total mujahideen victory.
+Funding continued until 1992 as the mujahideen battled the PDPA during the 1989–1992 civil war.